 Finding a way inside wasn’t too difficult, and nobody seemed to mind, but I don’t recommend trying it yourself.
 This is one of the more repulsive ruins I’ve explored in a while thanks to the sheer amount of garbage that has been dumped around the entrance.
 Much like my visit to Fengzhong Theater 豐中戲院 in Taichung 台中, I was reminded of a certain scene in Star Wars: A New Hope.
 Anyway, it was worth doing once—but only because I’m working on this crazy project.

 No trace of the roof, screen, or seating remains, and the interior is almost completely bereft of interesting artifacts.
 Only a red brick and reinforced concrete shell remains of the body of the theater but the front of the structure is relatively intact.
 Walk inside, turn toward the exit, and you will observe four slots on the brick wall, one pair for each projector2.
 Gazing up, you might also notice the protrusion of a bifurcated metal tube, the hallmark of carbon arc projectors, which overheat without adequate ventilation.
-This medium-sized theater might have accommodated upwards of 600 patrons at its peak, but nowadays the former seating area is overgrown by long grass and sticky weeds.
+This medium-sized theater might have accommodated upwards of 600 to 800 patrons at its peak, but nowadays the former seating area is overgrown by long grass and sticky weeds.
 Technically this might be the largest expanse of green space in the flatlands around the foot of the harbour and north of the railway line.